Unifying Graph Embedding Features with Graph Convolutional Networks for Skeleton-based Action Recognition: Conclusions

 \section{Conclusions}

-In this work, we propose a novel centrality graph convolutional network (CGCN) for human action recognition.
-It captures the key joints, bones and body parts from human actions and embeds them into the graph convolution networks to adaptively learn and update.
-Besides, the existing methods always ignore or overlook the importance of centrality information on skeleton data, i.e., joint centrality, bone centrality, and subgraph centrality.
-However, these centrality structures could reflect the low-level features and high-order information of the skeleton data.
-Moreover, a four-channel framework explicitly employs these centrality structures, which further improves performance.
-Finally, the CGCN model is validated on two large-scale datasets, namely NTU-RGB+D and Kinetics, and it outperforms the state-of-the-art methods on two datasets.
-The finding indicates that these centrality structures are fundamental mechanisms and factors hidden in the skeleton topology.
-This novel model sheds some new lights on future studies of skeleton-based action recognition.
-For example, how to incorporate the correlations between adjacent frames, such as similarities, distances, and structures into CGCN becomes a natural question.
+In this work, we proposed a novel framework of unifying graph embedding features (UNFGEF) with graph convolutional networks for human action recognition.
+UNFGEF captures the key joints, bones, and body parts from human actions and embeds them into graph convolution networks to adaptively learn fusion features.
+On the contrary, the existing methods always ignore the importance of graph information on skeleton data, i.e., node features, bone features, and subgraph features.
+However, these embedding features could show the low-level features and high-level information of the skeleton data.
+Our UNFGEF uses a multi-stream framework to explicitly exploit 15 graph embedding structures, which improves the performance significantly.
+UNFGEF is validated on three large-scale datasets, namely NTU-RGB+D, Kinetics, and SYSU-3D, and outperforms state-of-the-art methods on all the three datasets.
+The finding indicates that these extracted graph features are fundamental mechanisms and factors hidden in the skeleton topology.
+This novel framework provides some new insights on future studies of skeleton-based action recognition.
+For example, how to incorporate the correlations between adjacent frames, such as similarities, distances, and structures into the UNFGEF framework becomes a natural question.